autogluon/autogluon/docs/tutorials/text_classification/text_classification_beginner.md

 ## Create AutoGluon Dataset
 The Stanford Sentiment Treebank ([SST](https://nlp.stanford.edu/sentiment/)) consists of sentences from movie reviews and human annotations of their sentiment.
-The task is to predict the sentiment of a given sentence.
-We use the two-way (positive/negative) class split.
+The task is to classify whether a given sentence has positive or negative sentiment (binary classification).

 ```python
 dataset = task.Dataset(name='SST')